lherman-cs/ideas/README.md

 Similar to Brave's chain sync.
 But, instead of syncing user's history, bookmark, etc. We're storing user task managements.
 There's also a project called https://syncthing.net/, which stores any files.

 This allows small groups to collaborate with the expense of storing data in the cloud.

+## Autofill local DNS cache

+In referring other computers, we rarely use their IP addresses, they're painful to remember.
+DNS was created to solve this exact problem.
+Unfortunately, DNS is usually used only for public services not for local services.
+We have MDNS, but this requires admin access to the router.

+Each node in the network can be configured to use a local DNS server, which requires the node to run the DNS server locally and configure the network interface to use localhost as the preferred DNS server.

+To fill the local DNS server cache, we can listen to the network broadcast for DHCP offers which include the client's hostname.
+We also need to allow manual override.
+Since DHCP offers don't happen often (during initialization and lease expiration), we should run the node implementing this should be running in a long lived session.